 Clackmannanshire Council welcomes visitors to the Council Chambers.

-Unless you have applied for and been granted permission you will not be able to speak at the meeting.
+You will not be able to speak at the meeting.
 You may leave and re-enter the meeting at any time.

 Mobile phones should be switched off in the Council Chamber.